dedecamp06/dedecamp06/README.md

 Hello, welcome.
 My name is Pedro, actualy working as Tech Lead and Senior Developer

-- 🔭 Graduate in Computer Science (2019)
+- 🔭 Graduate in Computer Science (2019);
+- 🔭 Since 1997
-- 🔭 Currently working as Tech Lead and Senior Developer
+- 🔭 Currently working as Tech Lead and Senior Developer;
-- 👨‍💻 More than five years of experience in the field;
+- 👨‍💻 More than seven years of professional experience in the area;;
 - 🌱 Studying and improving knowledge of design patterns facing the back-end;
 - ⚡ Love back-end;
 #### </br>